 The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-The District's investments in the First American Treasury Obligation Fund and Florida PRIME were rated AAAm by Standard & Poor's as of September 30, 2023.
-The U S Bank Managed Money Market was not rated at September 30, 2023.
+The District's investments in the First American Treasury Obligations Fund and Florida PRIME were rated AAAm by Standard & Poor's as of September 30, 2024.
+The investments in U S Bank Money Market were not rated at September 30, 2024.